 HARDA was very fortunate that the Scanlon Foundation provided an Emergency Support grant in a extremely short time frame in early August so that we could provide urgent assistance to community members experiencing severe hardship due to them or their families having contracted Covid, needing to be in isolation or due to the long lockdown.
 This help was provided by email in the form of Woolworths gift cards to enable contactless delivery of food and other urgently needed essentials.
 Information was also provided on the financial assistance available from the government, on Covid restrictions and requirements, on vaccinations and in some cases assistance was given with phone plans to help alleviate social isolation.

-In October HARDA received a grant from Multicultural NSW through their Empowering and Supporting Local Communities Program which will allow us to continue to provide this emergency support and Covid information to members of our community who are struggling to put food on the table due to the Covid pandemic.
+In October HARDA was fortunate to receive a grant from Multicultural NSW through their Empowering and Supporting Local Communities Program.
+This allowed us to continue to provide emergency supplies support as well as Covid and Vaccination information to members of our communities who were struggling to put food on the table due to the Covid pandemic.
+We also supplied 942 bottles (142lt) of hand sanitizer (sourced through Good360 Australia) and 8,000 masks to the South Sudanese and Somalia communities.

 Over 110 kids and youth from a Horn of Africa or CALD background attended HARDA’s annual